11 Ways Businesses Use Scarcity Marketing

 As you can see from the variety of ways to use the scarcity principle in marketing, it's powerful.
 These examples of the scarcity principle are powerful drivers of sales for any business, including yours.

 However, you should never use the scarcity principle too often or in a way that is dishonest.
-Avoid that, and you'll achieve the impact you’re looking for; increased sales and brand building.

 Remember: Everything in Moderation